-In this tutorial you will learn how to create a stored procedure in SQL server database.
+In this tutorial you will learn how to create a stored procedure in sql server database, stored procedure is often termed as sql sp by database developer.

 There are two types of Stored procedure in SQL Server, User defined store procedure and System store procedure